kevanhickerson/webcrawler/README.md

 # Webcrawler
-A small technical proof of concept for crawling a small set of pages given a URL.
+A small technical proof of concept for crawling a set of pages given a URL.

 ## Requirements
 You will need to have PHP and Composer installed to run this project.